 The AFHM Plan is generally required as part of the program application, unless otherwise directed by PRDOH.
-Once initially received by a Program, AFHM Plans must be submitted to the CDBG-DR FCLS for review and approval at least thirty (30) days prior to the date marketing activities must commence.
+Once a program application is initially received by a Program, AFHM Plans must be submitted to the CDBG-DR/MIT FCSM for review and approval at least thirty (30) days prior to the date marketing activities must commence.